Daily Bread’s Winter 2023 Training Program

 All trainings are free for member agencies though there are limits to have many people can be sent.
 Every food program receives 2 Safe Food Handling trainings every year (Oct-Sept) and can access additional trainings at the discounted price of $38.50 each if they’d like.

 How do I register?

-A link will then be sent to you ahead of the training – it may take a few weeks to receive your link depending on how far ahead the registration is sent.
-If a training is full, we will give you the option to join a waitlist.
+If the training you are registering for is full, you will have the option to join a waitlist on Eventbrite.
 Please do not exceed the number of people each program can send when registering.

 How many people can I send from my agency/program?